DanielMartensson/CControl/README.md

   - Point-in-polygon algorithm for checking if a point is inside the area

 - Machine Learning
-  - Fisherfaces with pooling, Kernel PCA, LDA and Support Vector Machine for image classification
+  - Fisherfaces with pooling, Kernel PCA, LDA and Neural Network for image classification
   - Density-Based Spatial Clustering of Applications with Noise
   - Pooling Max, Average and Shape
   - Support Vector Machine